RonniKahalani/PAOCards/README.md

 ## Quiz
 <p>The Quiz interface helps you train your PAO Matrix memory speed and correctness, by prompting you to recall the Person, Action & Object values for a given card.</p>
 <img style="width:100%" src="src/main/resources/doc/quiz.png" alt="Quiz">
-<p>The random card is represented by a visual image of the person behind the card.
-This helps you cards associated PAO values.</p>
+<p>The random card represents a visual image of the person behind the card.
+This should help you recall the PAO values.</p>
 <p>So the correct answers, in this case, are</p>

 - Person = Victoria Beckham